Winter Pool Maintenance for Warmer Climates

 Keeping Algae Under Control in Winter

-One common mistake in warm-weather climates is assuming that algae can't grow in cooler water.
-While it grows more slowly than in summer, it doesn't stop entirely, especially if chlorine levels drop or circulation is weak.
-Brushing the pool walls once every two weeks prevents buildup, and adding a winter algaecide can provide extra protection.
+The mistake people make in warm climates is assuming algae cannot grow in cool water.
+It grows slower than in summer, but it does not stop, especially when chlorine drops or circulation gets weak.
+Brush the walls every couple of weeks to keep buildup from starting, and a winter algaecide adds another layer of protection.

 Winter Equipment Maintenance